aut-cic/internet/README.md

 ## Introduction

-This service with the help of a MicroTik switch and Radius server meters students internet connections. login page which is served by this server fowards credentials to the microtik server and then uses Radius information based on request's IP address to find out about internet usage status.
+This service with the help of a MicroTik switch and Radius server meters students internet connections. login page which is served by this server, fowards credentials to the MicroTik server and then uses Radius information based on request's IP address to find out about internet usage status.

 ## How to run locally